 What is Local SEO?

-This post is aimed for the business owners with a physical location or businesses wanting to target specific geographic area.
-Local search engine optimization a marketing skillset that encompasses a variety of techniques to help your brand stand out to potential customers in your local market.
+This post is aimed for the business owners with a physical location or businesses wanting to target a specific geographic area.
+Local search engine optimization is a marketing skillset that encompasses a variety of techniques to help your brand stand out to potential customers in your local market.
 I’m going to do some blog post series that are focused on helping business owners improve their brand visibility locally.
-Today we are going to dive in arguably the most important tool to accomplish this, Google Business Profile.
+Today we are going to dive into arguably the most important tool to accomplish this: Google Business Profile (GBP).

 How to set up Your Google Business Profile